danswick/erandan/_posts/3400-01-10-reception.md

 <div class="row">
     <div class="twelve columns squares square-center">
-        <h4>Open house</h4>
+        <h4>Welcome cocktail hour</h4>
-        <p><strong>Friday, September 16th</strong></p>
+        <p><strong>Friday, September 16th</strong><br></p>
-        <p>Time &amp; date TBD!</p>
+        <p>7:00pm<br>
+        <a href="http://www.dasradler.com/">The Radler</a><br>
+        2375 N. Milwaukee Avenue</p>

-        <p>We'll be hanging out on Friday night before the wedding to spend some time with friends and family before the wedding.
-We aren't having a traditional rehearsal dinner, but still wanted to see everyone before the big day.
-Stop by and join us for casual drinks. </p>
+        <p>We'll be hanging out on Friday night before the wedding to spend some time with friends and family before the big day.
+We aren't having a traditional rehearsal dinner, but still wanted to see friends and family, especially those visiting us from out of town, before the big day.
+If you are able, stop by and join us for drinks and appetizers.
+If you can't make it two days in a row, that's okay!
+We'll be sure to give you a hug on Saturday.</p>
     </div>
 </div>